Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsubsection{Head Pose Impact Analysis}

 Since facial analysis tends to be sensitive to head pose~\cite{zhu2012face, ding2016comprehensive}, to evaluate the robustness of our methods against such variations, we investigated the impact of the subject's head pose on tracking performance.
 Specifically, we characterized the head pose using six degrees of freedom: three translational (sway, surge, and heave) and three rotational (roll, pitch, and yaw).
-For each degree of freedom, we quantified the tracking performance by computing the RMSD of the translation and rotation discrepancies independently.
-This component-wise breakdown facilitates the identification of specific method shortcomings or movement types that may degrade tracking accuracy, such as depth estimation errors during surge movements or feature occlusion during yaw rotations.
+For each degree of freedom, we quantified the tracking performance by computing translation and rotation RMSD independently.
+This component-wise breakdown facilitates the identification of specific method shortcomings or movement types that may degrade accuracy, such as depth estimation errors during surge movements or feature occlusion during yaw rotations.